-6 Phrases in Your Research Paper`s Conclusion to Avoid
+6 Phrases In Your Research Paper`s Conclusion To Avoid

 Unfortunately, by the time they reach this stage of the writing process, very few students have the patience to make a good conclusion that can stand out to the reader.

 Naturally, there are also words that can have the opposite effect.
 What words can ruin the conclusion of your research paper?
 Read on to find out how to make a good conclusion.

-Phrases to Avoid in the Conclusion of Your Research Paper
+Phrases to avoid in the conclusion of your research paper

 If you want your research paper to stand all scrutiny and convey your ideas in an efficient and convincing manner, you must avoid at all costs some formulaic and cliché phrases that not only undermine your arguments but also clutter your writing.

 To learn how to become critical of your own writing or how to write an intelligent research paper as a college student, you can rely on professional writing service like Paperell.com.

 Meanwhile, make sure to avoid these phrases in your final paragraph: